ESF-Works

 Origins

 In 2001, Glasgow City Council (GCC) signed a contract with the Home Office to take asylum seekers.
-Individual asylum seekers face complex and interrelated barriers to entering the job market, the most common of which are language, health, poverty, education and discrimination.
-These are well documented by agencies such as the Refugee Council.
-This partnership came together to build on the work carried out in Round One, in particular to ensure that highly qualified individuals are encouraged to remain in Scotland to help to meet some of the higher-level skill shortages in the health, teaching and engineering professions.
+Individual asylum seekers face complex and interrelated barriers to entering the job market.
+In general, however, the most common are language, health, poverty education and discrimination.
+These are well documented by agencies such as the Refugee Council etc. This partnership came together to build on the work undertaken in Round One in particular to ensure that highly qualified individuals are encouraged to remain in Scotland to help to meet some of the higher level skill shortages in the health, teaching and engineering professions.

 Beneficiaries